-Reporting - aligned with the SBP and best practices identified by VE
+Reporting - aligned with the GBP & SBP

 - The Issuer has committed to report on the Use of Proceeds annually, until Bond maturity.
 The report and its external verification will be publicly available until bond maturity. - The reporting will cover relevant information related to the allocation of Bonds proceeds and to the expected sustainable benefits of the loans.
-The Issuer has also committed to report on material developments and controversies related to the Eligible Loans. - The reporting methodology and assumptions used to report on social benefits of the Eligible Loans will be publicly disclosed. - An external auditor will verify the tracking and allocation of funds to Eligible Loans until full allocation and in case of material changes.
-The Indicators used to report on social benefits of the Eligible Loans will be reviewed internally.
+The Issuer has also committed to report on material developments and controversies related to the Eligible Loans. - The reporting methodology and assumptions used to report on environmental and social benefits of the Eligible Categories will be publicly disclosed. - An external auditor will verify the tracking and allocation of funds to Eligible Loans until full allocation and in case of material changes.
+The Indicators used to report on environmental and social benefits of the Eligible Categories will be reviewed internally.